 Like the empires of earlier epochs the ruling class of the United States, the leading capitalist state, commits violence on oppressed populations both at home and abroad.
 It does this not out of some conspiratorial agenda, but because it is the only way the system can operate.
 Violence is used to extract profits and maintain the means of production as private property.
 Some examples will demonstrate the scale of this violence.
 All over the world people live in fear of U.S. drone strikes killing their loved ones.
 U.S. bombs kill children every day across the Middle East and Africa.
 Billions of dollars worth of weapons were sold by the United States last year.
 These weapons go to regimes like Saudi Arabia, Turkey, Egypt, and Israel, who routinely brutalize millions of people.
 U.S. hedge funds are systematically destroying Puerto Rico by forcing the country to close schools and hospitals and cut social programs.
 Puerto Rico’s unemployment rate is 12% and the population is fleeing in record numbers.
 The U.S. government routinely tortures people at Guantanamo Bay and “black sites” all over the world.
 Coups are used to kill or exile democratically elected leaders, who are then replaced by puppet states.
 The new government almost always cooperates with Washington and offers favorable markets to U.S. corporations.
 In return they are given weapons and free reign to suppress dissent.
 Domestically the ruling class ensures that millions of people are locked in cages, funding for public schools is cut, welfare programs for the poor are gutted, entire cities are gentrified, and hundreds of thousands of people are living on the street.
 This abuse and exploitation is practiced by the capitalists and their various governments across the globe.
 The system itself is founded on violence.
 It could not exist otherwise.

-Today capitalists and those loyal to them use violence to defend private property and corporate profits.
+Today capitalists and those loyal to them use violence to defend private property and profits.
 They value the current system more than they value the millions of lives destroyed by the system.

 It is violence in the defense of violence.

 The violence of the oppressed is different.
-The oppressed use violence only at the last moment, when their protests have fallen on deaf ears.
+The oppressed use violence at the last moment, when their protests have fallen on deaf ears.
 The oppressed use violence in the defense of their very existence.

 It is violence in the defense of human dignity.